professionalbird/hello-world/README.md

 # hello-world
 tutorial test

+Hi Earth!

-Hi Earth, Alexis here with my first Github tutorial!　かんぱい！ I prefer pancakes and a smoothie for breakfast.
+Alexis here with my first Github tutorial!　かんぱい！
+I prefer pancakes and a smoothie for breakfast.